joanna-salek/NLP_school_project/README.md

 pip install nltk
 pip install sklearn
 ```
-You will need also to install PyTorch, you need to do this via this [link](https://pytorch.org) and choose appropriate version
+You will need also to install PyTorch, you can to do this via this [link](https://pytorch.org) and choose appropriate version